Blog post by Catriona Swanson

 Note about the author

 Catriona Swanson is co-founder of In Tandem and an Associate at PJA.
-She specialises in planning and designing active travel schemes and has delivered award winning inclusive cycling infrastructure including traffic-free routes to protected cycle tracks to low traffic neighbourhoods.
+She specialises in planning and designing active travel schemes and has delivered award winning inclusive cycling infrastructure including traffic-free routes, protected cycle tracks and low traffic neighbourhoods.